3c0n0mist/HeavySendAnalysis/README.md

 <img width="1020" alt="image" src ="8KN.png">

 the infograph above displays visually how much force i exert on the climbing equipment as i whip.

- - Biner Scale: I used a Black Diamond Locking Biner for reference
+ - Biner Scale: Black Diamond Locking Biner
- - Cam Scale: I used the smallest cam, i could find.
+ - Cam Scale: DragonFly Micro Cams
  - Kong Scale: [the weakest gorilla punch is 5.8 KN.](https://www.google.com/search?client=safari&rls=en&q=gorilla+punch+force&ie=UTF-8&oe=UTF-8)

 ## How much does it hurt to Belay me?

-So i weigh 196 lbs, me standing exerts a force of 871.85 N on the ground ( found thanks to Newtons Second Law).
+I weigh 196 lbs, me standing exerts a force of 871.85 N on the ground ( found thanks to Newtons Second Law).

-Roan felt approximately 37N as i climbed, when i whipped he elevated, that's because he weighs 1054.83 Ns and i generated 3273 Ns.
-As he placed his legs on the wall and braced himself the weight was now transferred on the anchor and the rope mostly.
+Roan felt approximately 37N as I climbed, when I whipped he elevated, that's because he weighs 1054.83 Ns and I generated 3x amount of force.
+He placed his legs on the wall and braced himself, the weight was then transferred on the anchor and the rope mostly.

-As i stayed still on the wall after the fall, i was exerting 2080 Ns hence he remained elevated until i lowered enough till about the my forces were equal or less than his, which is until i reached safely on the ground.
+As I stayed still on the wall after the fall, I exerted 2080 Ns hence he remained elevated until I lowered enough till about the my forces were equal or less than his, which is until I safely reached the ground.

 # Conclusion
 The pain to belay me is very strongly correlated with how ill-fitting your harness is and how light you are compared to me.
-Every action has an equal and opposite reaction, so if i whip, you fly.
+Every action has an equal and opposite reaction, so if I whip, you fly.